Complaints and Disputes

 - The .coop domain, sponsored by DotCooperation LLC, is restricted to use by bona fide cooperatives and cooperative service organizations that ascribe to the Cooperative Principles of the ICA, such as member ownership and control.

 - The .museum domain, sponsored by the Museum Domain Management Association (MuseDoma), was developed exclusively for the museum community.

-Can I register a domain name that includes non-ASCii (examples) characters?
+Can I register a domain name that includes non-ASCii characters (such as Arabic or Chinese)?

 Some top-level domains are offering Internationalized Domain Name (IDN) registrations.
 These can be registered by participating registrars.
 Contact your registrar for more information.

 When I register a domain name, will my name and contact information become publicly available?